'How many of us will be left?' Catholic nuns face loss, pain

 7 of20 Sister Rose Nellivila checks the blood pressure of Lorraine Catney, a resident of Villa Angela at St. Anne Home nursing facility in Greensburg, Pa., Thursday, March 25, 2021.
 Jessie Wardarski/AP Show More Show Less

+8 of20 Sister Mary Charlene Ozanick, of the Felician Sisters of North America, right, laughs at a motivational quote written on a bar of soap given to her by a fellow nun at St. Anne Home in Greensburg, Pa., on Thursday, March 25, 2021.
+Jessie Wardarski/AP Show More Show Less 9 of20

-8 of20 Sister Mary Carol Kardell, of the Felician Sisters of North America, puts on goggles after morning Mass at St. Anne Home in Greensburg, Pa., on Thursday, March 25, 2021.
+10 of20 Sister Mary Carol Kardell, of the Felician Sisters of North America, puts on goggles after morning Mass at St. Anne Home in Greensburg, Pa., on Thursday, March 25, 2021.
 The community has lost 21 nuns to the coronavirus in four convents across the United States, including Sister Mary Evelyn Labik of St. Anne.
-Jessie Wardarski/AP Show More Show Less 9 of20
+Jessie Wardarski/AP Show More Show Less

 13 of20 Sister Mary Carol Kardell, of the Felician Sisters of North America, prays with rosary beads during morning Mass at St. Anne Home in Greensburg, Pa., on Thursday, March 25, 2021.
 Communities of Catholic nuns are absorbing devastating losses from outbreaks of the coronavirus.
 The Felician Sisters lost 21 of their own, in four U.S. convents, a remarkable blow for a community of about 450 women.
 Jessie Wardarski/AP Show More Show Less